flutter/website/src/resources/dart-swift-concurrency.md

 In Dart, you can offload computation to a worker isolate, often called a background worker.
-A common case is spawning a simple worker isolate and returning the results in a message when the worker exits.
+A common scenario spawns a simple worker isolate and returns the results in a message when the worker exits.
 As of Dart 2.19, you can use `Isolate.run()` to spawn an isolate and run computations: